kaliypsocraft/something-awesome/REPORT.md

     The obstacles encountered in reverse engineering were closely tied to those in binary exploitation.
 However, this was more related to a tool-based understanding.
 In binary exploitation, challenges often stemmed from a lack of technical knowledge about low-level systems.
 In most reverse engineering tasks I conducted, however, it was sometimes difficult to interpret the information provided by the tools.

 !!! warning Disassemblers
-    Getting a grip of the basics of Ghidra and BinaryNinja, much of the obstacles involved staying mentally switched on with the flow of the programs.
+    Getting a grip of the basics of Ghidra and BinaryNinja was hard; much of the obstacles involved staying mentally switched on with the flow of the programs.
+This was similar to the dilemma I had with Wireshark.
+With great power came alot of responsbility and I had no idea how to intepret much of the data.
 These devices had a lot of control over flow and diagram views which at times was confusing.
 Often with all these tools at my disposal, knowing what to use was down to trial and error.

 !!! warning Debuggers
-    Learning how to use `gdb` was a fundamental skill to obtain.
-    I spent considerable time experimenting with different debugging techniques and using breakpoints.
-Being tactical and intentional with breakpoints and stepping through a program is a skill I need to develop more of.
-This liekly comes down to experience and being mentally switched on to the flow of a program.
-This challenge stemmed over into binary exploitation, however in this case I found myself using the `ni` (next instruction) and `s` (step) commands more comapred to the binarye xplotaiton.
+    Learning how to use `gdb` was a fundamental skill to acquire.
+I spent considerable time experimenting with different debugging techniques and utilizing breakpoints.
+Developing a tactical and intentional approach to using breakpoints and stepping through a program is a skill I need to enhance further.
+This challenge likely comes down to experience and being mentally engaged with the flow of a program.
+This difficulty extended into binary exploitation; however, in this context, I found myself using the `ni` (next instruction) and `s` (step) commands more frequently compared to web exploitation.

 !!! warning Assembly Language
     Since I had limited experience with assembly language apart from `MIPS`, interpreting assembly code required me to understand each instruction’s purpose and how it affected the program’s flow.
 This linked closely with my understanding of calling conventiosn as usually with assembly I would try to see times when arugmens were pushed onto the stack or when the stack pointer would move value.

-    Additionally, understanding the differences between architectures (e.g., x86 vs. x64) was essential, as each has unique conventions and instruction sets.
+    Additionally, understanding the differences between architectures (e.g., x86 vs. x64) was essential, as each has their own calling conventions and instruction sets.

-!!! warning C Programming Language
-    Gaining depth in the C language was essential, as many low-level operations rely heavily on C for interacting closely with system resources.
-I worked on strengthening my understanding of pointers, memory management, and data structures like linked lists.
-The latter was important as in `gdb` there were moments where the heap allocated memory seemed to make a linked list for some reason?
-Perhaps this is knowledge which can be improved upon taking an operating systems course.

 !!! info Fixes :wrench:
-    For reverse engineering, I used disassemblers like `Ghidra` and debuggers such as `Gdb` to develop a structured approach to understanding disassembly.
-Working withassembly code snippets allowed me to understand common instruction sets and patterns.
-This further assisted in the obstacles in the binary exploitation problem sets.
+    For reverse engineering, I used disassemblers like `Binary Ninja` and debuggers such as `Gdb` to develop a structured approach to understanding disassembly.
+More practice with the tools makes the most out of their abilties.

     Regular practice with `gdb` step-through debugging helped me better interpret function calls and memory allocations in unfamiliar binary files, ultimately boosting my confidence with low-level code.

-    The low-level challenges were fixed using the techniques from binary exploitation.
+    The low-level challenges were also fixed using the techniques from binary exploitation.
 There was an intersection between the skills developed in both challenge types.
 For example, knowing how function arguments and the stack operated gave me a deeper udnersandign of the flow of a program.
 ---

 ### Other Challenges